YingLiu4203/LearningKivy/Ch06 Kv Language/Kv Language.md

 ```

 Here prop1 and prop2 are the properties of ClassName and prop3
 is the property of AnotherClass.
-If the widget doesn’t have a property
+If the widget doesn't have a property
-with the given name, an ObjectProperty will be automatically
+with the given name, a property will be automatically
 created and added to the widget.
+In the above example, an
-AnotherClass will be created and added
+instance of the `AnotherClass` will be created and added
 as a child of the ClassName instance.

-### Property Values
+### Expression in Property Values or Event Callbacks

-When you specify a property’s value, the value is evaluated
+When you specify a property’s value or an event callback,
-as a Python expression.
-This expression can be static or dynamic,
+the value is evaluated as a Python expression.
+This expression
-which means that the value can use the values of other
+can be static or dynamic, which means that the value can
-properties using reserved keywords.
+use the values of other properties using reserved keywords.

 Some keywords: